-► Water, plumbing and bathroom fittings
+T- Water, plumbing and bathroom fittings

 Repair category 1

-Notes Seals around bath and shower areas are vulnerable to leakage.
+Notes No significant defects evident.
+Seals around bath and shower areas are vulnerable to leakage.
 Failure to seals can result in dampness/decay within hidden areas of the property.

 Heating and hot water Repair category 1 Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.
+Some of the radiators are of an older design and are showing signs of corrosion.
+Boilers and central heating systems should be tested and serviced by an Oftec oil registered engineer on an annual basis to ensure their safe and efficient operation.